A Hunger Artist (short story collection)

 A Hunger Artist (Ein Hungerkünstler) is the collection of four short stories by Franz Kafka published in Germany in 1924, the last collection that Kafka himself prepared for publication.
 Kafka was able to correct the proofs during his final illness but the book was published by Verlag Die Schmiede several months after his death.

 The English translation by Willa and Edwin Muir was published by Schocken Books in 1948 in the collection The Penal Colony.
-All individual stories in the collection have also been translated before by various translators.
+Schocken Books also included the Muirs' translation of the four stories in Franz Kafka: The Complete Stories (1971), edited by Nahum N. Glatzer.
+In 1996, the four were published as a collection in a new translation by Kevin Blahut.
+All individual stories in the collection have also been translated by various translators.